DJI Mavic Air Review

 - 8GB built-in storage

 What is the DJI Mavic Air?

-The Mavic Air is is smaller than the Mavic 2 range, but still manages to pack in 4K video recording at 30fps and a range of handy, automated flying modes called ‘QuickShots’.
+The Mavic Air is substantially smaller than the Mavic 2 range, but still manages to pack in 4K video recording at 30fps and a range of handy, automated flying modes called ‘QuickShots’.

 Since Black Friday 2018, it’s been available for £669, which is £100 lower than its launch price.
-That gets you the drone, remote controller, a battery, carrying case, two pairs of propeller guards, and four pairs of propellers in Onyx Black, Arctic White and Flame Red.
-Again, this puts it in between DJI’s Spark and Mavic 2 Pro, although it’s closer in price to the former.
+That gets you the drone, remote controller, a battery, carrying case, two pairs of propeller guards, and four pairs of propellers.
+Again, this puts it in between DJI’s Spark and Mavic 2 Pro, although it’s now much closer in price to the former.

 Like DJI’s other offerings, there’s also a Fly More Combo that includes three batteries, the remote controller, a travel bag, two pairs of prop guards, six pairs of props, a battery to power bank adapter, and a charging hub.
-This costs £949 and will arguably be the better value prospect for most users.
+This costs £849 and is probably the best bundle to go for if you can stretch to it.